appwrite/appwrite/docs/tutorials/add-translations.md

 ![Fork button](images/fork.png)

-This will redirect you from `github.com/appwrite/appwrite` to `github.com/YOUR_USERNAME/appwrite,` meaning all changes you do are only done inside your repository.
-Once you are there, click the highlighted `Code` button, copy the URL and clone the repository to your computer using the `git clone command:
+This will redirect you from `github.com/appwrite/appwrite` to `github.com/YOUR_USERNAME/appwrite` , meaning all changes you do are only done inside your repository.
+Once you are there, click the highlighted `Code` button, copy the URL and clone the repository to your computer using the `git clone' command:

 ```shell
 $ git clone COPIED_URL
 ```

-> To fork a repository, you will need a basic understanding of CLI and git-CLI binaries installed.
+> To fork a repository, you will need a basic understanding of CLI and git-cli binaries installed.
 If you are a beginner, we recommend you to use `Github Desktop.` It is a clean and straightforward visual Git client.

 Finally, you will need to create a `feat-XXX-YYY-translation` branch based on the `locale` branch and switch to it.
 The `XXX` should represent the issue ID and `YYY` the language name.